 Where Can I find the party?

-Halloween falls on Thursday, October 31st, 2019.
-This usually means that Halloween will begin to be celebrated the Saturday before (the 26th) though in recent years there are also many revellers on the actual date 10/31.
+Halloween falls on Tuesday, October 31st, 2023.
+This usually means that Halloween will begin to be celebrated the Saturday before (the 28th) though in recent years there have also been many revelers on the actual date 10/31.

-Halloween has grown more popular within the last five years spurred on by three specific influences: amusement parks, cosplay culture, and children learning English.
-Times are changing and in 2019,one of the best places to truly celebrate is Shibuya.
+Halloween has grown more popular within the last ten years spurred on by three specific influences: amusement parks, cosplay culture, and children learning English.

 Where can I find my costume in Japan?